electricimp/ConnectionManager/README.md

 ### disconnect()

 The *disconnect()* method tells ConnectionManager to attempt to disconnect from the server.
 If it successfully disconnects (or is already disconnected), the ConnectionManager will execute the registered onDisconnect callback, if there is one.

 If a connect is in process, the disconnect method will return `false` and won’t attempt to disconnect or invoke any callbacks, otherwise it returns `true`.

+`force` parameter specifies whether the library should disconnect regarding of the connect status (whether it's in progress or not).
+The parameter is optional and is `false` by default.

+`flushTimeout` parameter specifies the timeout value used for `server.flush` call.
+The parameter is optional and is equal to `CM_FLUSH_TIMEOUT` (30 seconds) by default.

 ```
 cm.disconnect();